ionic-team/ionic-site/tutorials/customizing-ionic-with-sass/index.md

 - Haven't installed Sass yet?
 Then [Install Sass](http://Sass-lang.com/install)
 - If you already have Sass installed then make sure you have the latest version: `gem update sass`
-- In a terminal or command prompt, enter `sass -v` to verify Sass is setup correct, and to see which version you're running (should be the most recent if all goes swimmingly).
+- In a terminal or command prompt, enter `sass -v` to verify Sass has been setup correctly, and to see which version you're running (should be the most recent if all goes swimmingly).

 ## Ionic Source Files